 The Canadian Nurses Association (CNA) and the Canadian Gerontological Nursing Association (CGNA) established its Choosing Wisely Canada nursing list by convening an 11 member nursing working group (NWG).
 The group consisted of gerontological nursing experts from across Canada, representing a broad range of geographical regions and practice settings.
 The NWG began considering its list by reviewing existing recommendations, including items from Choosing Wisely Canada's specialty societies and the American Academy of Nursing (AAN) Choosing Wisely list, both of which had already undergone rigorous evidence reviews.
 In addition, members brought forward recommendations on new evidence-based items.
 The NWG appraised 260 items for their relevance to gerontological nursing using a structured process developed for this work.
-Each of these items (227 Choosing Wisely Canada items, 20 AAN Choosing Wisely items and 13 independently-submitted items) was appraised by two independent reviewers and then validated by the group.
+Each of these items (227 Choosing Wisely Canada items, 20 AAN Choosing Wisely items and 13 independentlysubmitted items) was appraised by two independent reviewers and then validated by the group.
 Using a modified Delphi process for the next two rounds of revision, the group refined and adapted 17 items until it reached consensus on a final six-item list.
 A literature review was conducted to confirm the evidence for these items, and supporting nursing research was added where appropriate.
-The list subsequently underwent extensive consultation, with input from nursing experts in patient safety, members of the Canadian Network of Nursing Specialties, patient advocates, CNA jurisdictional members, CNA nurses, principal nurse advisors, the Canadia Agency for Drugs and Technologies in Health (CADTH) and Choosing Wisely Canada's internal clinician reviewers.
+The list subsequently underwent extensive consultation, with input from nursing experts in patient safety, members of the Canadian Network of Nursing Specialties, patient advocates, CNA jurisdictional members, CNA nurses, principal nurse advisors, the Canadian Agency for Drugs and Technologies in Health (CADTH) and Choosing Wisely Canada's internal clinician reviewers.
 In March of 2018, the Choosing Wisely Canada gerontological nursing list was presented to the CGNA executive and CNA board, both of whom gave it their full endorsement and support.

 Association of Medical Microbiology and Infectious Disease.
 Five things physicians and patients should question [Internet].
 2017 Jun [cited 2017 Oct 21].
 Centers for Disease Control and Prevention.
 Core Elements of Hospital Antibiotic Stewardship Programs [Internet].
-2014 [cited 2017 Oct 21].
-Dellit TH, et al. Infectious Diseases Society of America and the Society for Healthcare Epidemiology of America guidelines for developing an institutional program to enhance antimicrobial stewardship.
-Clin Infect Dis.
-2007 Jan 15;44(2):159-77.
-PMID: 17173212.

-Reimer-Kirkham S, et al. 'Close to' a palliative approach: nurses' and care aides' descriptions of caring for people with advancing chronic life-limiting conditions.
+2014 [cited 2017 Oct 21] Reimer-Kirkham S, et al. 'Close to' a palliative approach: nurses' and care aides' descriptions of caring for people with advancing chronic life-limiting conditions.
 J Clin Nurs.
 2016 Aug;25(15-16):2189-99.
 PMID: 27312279.